noirmist/part-action-network/README.md

 ![](https://github.com/ZhichenZhao/part-action-network/raw/master/imgs/parts.jpg)

 ## Part actions
 we define 5 kinds of parts: head, torso, lower body, two arms and two hands.
-For each of them, we define some actions, such as "head: lokking up", "hand: half holding" etc.
+For each of them, we define some actions, such as "head: looking up", "hand: half holding" etc.

 |index|part|action|index|part|action|
 |:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|